chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 We will provide users with the ability to filter and sort plugins on the search/browse/list page.
 Filter and sorting are two different types of features that will be used in conjunction with one another to provide a better discovery experience.
 Fields to use are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “Filterable” and "Sortable" columns.
-We should keep in mind that filters may be added or removed based on user feedback and we should be able to provide a solution that will scale both in design and implementation.
+We should keep in mind that filters may be added or removed based on user feedback, and we should be able to provide a solution that will scale both in design and implementation.

 ##### Technical decision